 Fortunately, this affords a Battle Smith focused on two-weapon fighting access to an excellent damage boost through their bonus action when pairing a hand crossbow with a rapier while in melee, or a whip if you need some extra melee reach.

-Add in advantage from their built in flanking buddy the Steel Defender, and you’ll get a lot of opportunities to abuse Sharpshooter’s power attack feature for massive damage.
+Add in some Help actions from their buddy the Steel Defender or the aid of a spell like Faerie Fire to gain advantage on attacks, and you’ll get a lot of opportunities to abuse Sharpshooter’s power attack feature for massive damage.

 Note: There is a bit of debate surrounding the ambiguity of the Ammunition property’s need for a free hand in relation to Repeating Shot as described in the Player’s Handbook, but Jeremy Crawford’s view is that the Repeating Shot infusion works as I’ve described above, per his response during a Q&A session.
 This is as close to a canon ruling as is currently available.